 In case of problems, check for the job listings for useful error messages and also look into the Samba for MPE/iX log file /usr/local/samba/var/log.smb and log.nmb for hints.
 You can control the amount of log messages with the "debug level" directive inside the config file smb.conf.

 Increasing the log level to 3 or 4 can shed light on the cause of most problems.
 This also may lead to a large amount of details to be logged into these files.

 You may have to increase the size of your log file if your debug level is more than 3.

-NOTE Before using the logging feature of Samba for MPE/iX, make sure you check the Electronic Support Center (ESC) for information on any possible Samba for MPE/iX problems, (use of the HP Electronic Support Center is governed by the HP Electronic Support Center Terms and Conditions.)
-URL: http://us-support.external.hp.com/B.
+NOTE Before using the logging feature of Samba for MPE/iX, make sure you check the IT Resource Center (ITRC) for information on any possible Samba for MPE/iX problems, URL: http://us-support.external.hp.com/.

-DNS BIND/iX
+8 DNS BIND/iX